 At both discount retailers and higher end brick-and-mortar boutiques, selection is limited to the inventory held in the store.
 These stores generally carry between 30 to 200 styles of dresses.

-The Anomalie Collection allows brides to browse thousands of popular wedding dress combinations in a simple interface.
-Choose between eight styles that incorporate preferences data from previous brides.
-Once you choose an Anomalie Collection dress, you can change elements such as sleeves, train length, silhouette, fabric, lace, and neckline to create your look.
+Anomalie allows you the ability to change elements such as sleeves, train length, silhouette, fabric, lace, and neckline to create your look.
 Have a specific vision of your dress?
-Anomalie Bespoke allows you to bring it to life through a high-touch design process facilitated by a dedicated expert stylist.
+Anomalie allows you to bring it to life through a high-touch design process facilitated by a dedicated expert stylist.

 The Verdict on Selection: